Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 Maintain private internal forks or repositories.

-Integrate the Software with internal systems, workflows, data layers, and research infrastructure.
+Integrate the Software with internal systems, workflows, data layers, and machine learning infrastructure.

 Use the Software solely for use by Authorized Users, up to the limits set forth in the applicable Ordering Documents.